telerik/winforms-docs/controls/track-and-status-controls/stepprogressbar/design-time.md

 ## Adding Step Progress Items

 Click the browse button next to the **Steps** property in the Smart Tag.
-This will show the Collection Editor allowing you to add columns to **StepProgressItem**.
-The collection editor allows you to add as many task items as needed:
+This will show the Collection Editor allowing you to add **StepProgressItem**.
+The collection editor allows you to add as many step items as needed:

 ![stepprogressbar-design-time 002](images/stepprogressbar-design-time002.png)